Discover what’s new before everyone else:

 Currently most read

-The 2026 hot list: the 7 best new restaurants in France, Greece, Italy, Portugal and Spain
+The 2026 hot list: the 34 best new hotels in France, Greece, Italy, Portugal and Spain

-The 2026 hot list: the 29 best new hotels in France, Greece, Italy, Portugal and Spain
+The 2026 hot list: the 30 best new restaurants in France, Greece, Italy, Portugal and Spain

 Mediterranean tastemakers